 Low risk, high reward

 Ahhh!
 What does all this information mean??
 Well, the overall risk of your eye color changing is still very small.
 When we asked for Dr. Beckman’s opinion, he reiterated that he has never seen a case of eye color darkening in his practice.
 At Apostrophe, we want to arm you with the information you need to make an informed choice.
 Weigh your individual risk factors (age, eye color, etc.) against your desire for longer and thicker lashes.
-So whether you decide to try a Latisse subscription or stick to mascara, we support you!
+So whether you decide to try an online Latisse subscription or stick to mascara, we support you!

 Have something to say about Latisse?
 Got a Latisse success story?
 Tweet at us at @hi_apostrophe!